 A useful tool for assessing the degree of risk of a transaction is the Transaction Risk Analysis (TRA), which aims to assess the degree of risk of a transaction by taking into consideration a series of parameters including:

-You can learn more about PSD2, SCA, 3DS protocols and TRA in the Axerve's whitepaper "Strong Customer Authentication in 2021external link".
+You can learn more about PSD2, SCA, 3DS protocols and TRA in the Axerve's whitepaper "Strong Customer Authentication in 2021".